1916eco/kairosApp/README.md

 # Kairos App

-The application is made in Angular
+The application is made in Angular you need to have node installed already

 ## npm install -g @ionic/cli